 You are responsible for your luggage.
 We don’t not have porters and the two story hotel we use in Rome does not have an elevator.
 I will provide a thorough packing list to help you pack lightly and efficiently.

-We begin with two nights in Florence.
+We have three nights in Florence.
 We will visit Michelangelo at the Accademia, watch the sunset from the Ponte Vecchio, and visit some of Italy’s most impressive churches.
 You’ll have time on your own to explore the city, shop, or visit the Uffizi.
 We will also do a day trip into the

 $1,000 deposit secures your spot.